jerryosorio2/challengeGOT/README.md

-# SuperJest, Mocha and Chi challenge
+# supertest, Mocha and Chi challenge

 Game of Thrones api tests